-If this fits your case, then please do contact us on 0800 073 8804 and we will arrange a short, free legal consultation to assess your case and offer you some advice on what to do next.
-If you would prefer not to call us directly, you can use the web chat feature of this page, or email us and we will contact you back.
+If this fits your case, please contact us on 0800 073 8804, and we will arrange a short, free legal consultation to assess your case and offer you some advice on what to do next.
+If you would prefer not to call us directly, you can use the webchat feature of this page, or email us and we will contact you back.

-National Debtline is a UK Government sponsored initiative which aims to help people in debt come to terms with the responsibility and begin paying the debt back.
+National Debtline is a UK Government-sponsored initiative that aims to help people in debt come to terms with the responsibility and begin paying the debt back.
 If you have suffered a loss of earnings due to a personal injury, you may well be in short-term debt and this site can help.

 This is a more in-depth guide to paying off not only short-term debts but long-term ones.
 It will be helpful to people who have suffered the loss of earnings due to a personal injury, by guiding them through dealing with debt, until they receive a compensation payment.